rpmuller/ePubs/WP1.md

 account for change of motion, either in velocity or in direction.
-Circular motion, which Aristotle thought "natural" for the heavenly bodies, involves a continual change in the direction of motion, and therefore requires a force directed towards the centre of the circle, as in Newton's law of gravitation.
+Circular motion, which Aristotle thought "natural" for the heavenly bodies, involves a continual change in the direction of motion, and therefore requires a force directed towards the center of the circle, as in Newton's law of gravitation.

 Finally: The view that the heavenly bodies are eternal and